![]() |

 b) The attitude is not appropriate to the situation.

-A lack of enthusiasm or too much scepticism can be a mistake; particularly if there is trouble on the way.
+A lack of seriousness, or too much scepticism, can be a big mistake, particularly if there is some trouble coming your way.

 4) 9 in 4th throw